 How can you not get excited about that???

-As I mentioned above, I was quite apprehensive about attempting to make butter chicken at home.
+As I mentioned above, I was quite apprehensive about attempting to make this dish at home.
 But then I decided to dive right in and tried it out!
 Needless to say, with each attempt, I got more confident.
 And all those spices that intimidated me years ago?
 They suddenly didn’t seem so scary anymore!
 Just think…if I hadn’t even tried, I wouldn’t be sharing this awesome recipe with you now!
 And if I can do it, you can, too!

 So what are you waiting for??
 If you love butter chicken like we do, you have to give this recipe a go.
 You’ll be so proud of yourself when you realize you’ve got this!
 Leave me a comment below!